 - It affirms a negative work environment that damages the employee experience and reduces employee performance.

 - Employees leave due to frustration.
 A high employee turnover rate.
 High turnover costs time, money, and loss of productivity.

 - Promoting the wrong employees that are not suited for the job is counterproductive.

 - Damaging your brand.
 This is an extremely important issue for companies to maintain or achieve success.

 - Creating cause for discriminatory legal action.
 This consequence brings legal costs, bad press, increased accidents, and unhappy employees.

 Training typically consists of group discussions and self-reflection to understand different perspectives and be aware of personal biases.
-These discussions affect people differently, and some employees may be more eager to unlearn stereotypes than others.
-A good starting point for these discussions is a good list of unconscious bias discussion questions that your team can discuss, work through, and chew on.
+These discussions affect people differently; some employees may be more eager to unlearn stereotypes than others.
+A good starting point for these discussions is a list of unconscious bias discussion questions your team can discuss, work through, and chew on.
 The ultimate goal is understanding and learning to make decisions with your conscious mind rather than unconscious biases.

 As companies begin to implement training and encourage all employees to be aware of unconscious biases, the unfortunate consequences of prejudices can improve naturally and build a positive environment for inclusion, diversity, and productivity.
-Overall, we do know that biases can affect the workplace and it should be all of our goals to stop this behavior in its tracks.
+Overall, we do know that biases can affect the workplace, and our goal should be to stop this behavior in its tracks.